DaveCaulfield/hangman/README.md

 ## Game levels
  - When the user chooses to play there is an option for different game levels.
- - The user can press 1 for an easier level - words with six or less letters.
+ - The user can press 1 for an easier level - words up to six letters in length.
- - The user can press 2 for an harder level - words with seven or more letters.
+ - The user can press 2 for a harder level - words with seven letters or more.

  ![game levels](docs/readme-images/levels-menu.png)

  ## Game page
  - The game page displays an ascii art feature reprenting the gallows.
  - This is where the image of a person will be drawn as the game progresses.
- - The number of lives are displayed in green under the gallows
+ - The number of lives are displayed & updated in green text under the gallows.
  - The blanks/underscores displayed in cyan color represent the letters of the word.
  - The correct letters guessed will replace the blank underscores as the user guesses them.
  - The user is prompted to guess a letter.
-This providies input to the game.
+This provides input to the game.

  ![game page](docs/readme-images/game-page.png)